zh/scaffold-eth/README.md

-# Scaffold-Multi, ERC-20 Token example
+# Scaffold-Multi, ERC-20 Token Vendor example

-> everything you need to build on EVM-compatible blockchains! 🚀
+> buy/sell ERC-20 tokens! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: